What are personal injury trusts?

 Our team are also members of various specialist organisations, including Headway (The Brain Injury Association), and Solicitors for the Elderly, so we can expertly tailor our advice to your individual situation, whatever the manner of your injury or your personal circumstances.

-IBB Claims (IBB Solicitors) is independently regulated by the Solicitors Regulation Authority (SRA).
+IBB Claims (IBB Law) is independently regulated by the Solicitors Regulation Authority (SRA).

 Get in touch with our personal injury trusts solicitors